OJB-Quantum/QC-Hardware-How-To/README.md

 ---

-### An Example Architecture of How a Fault-Tolerant Heterogenous/ Hybrid Quantum System Could Look Like
+### An Example Architecture of How a Fault-Tolerant Heterogenous/ Hybrid Quantum System Could Look Like (By Onri)

 ```
 Heterogeneous Quantum Computer (Architected for Fault-Tolerant Compatibility)